-Join Bill Ferguson for an in-depth discussion in this video Configuring a distributed logical router, part of Up and Running with VMware NSX.
+Join Bill Ferguson for an in-depth discussion in this video Configuring a distributed logical router, part of Learning VMware NSX.

 - While logical switches create additional…broadcast domains which give us new choices…in regards to security, security by business context,…and give us agility in regards to networking,…we can't just have just logical switches.…In other words, we can't just leave it at that where…only the virtual machines that are on the same…logical switch can communicate to each other.…We need to connect those…broadcast domains to each other.…